Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

-For Abell 1656, we iteratively create the models for the two brightest cluster galaxies.
-For that, we first apply the masks from \citet{kluge}, manually mask NGC 4874 and then create a first model of NGC 4889.
-It is then subtracted from the star-subtracted-object stack and the residuals are masked.
-Using the resulting image, the model of NGC 4874 is created and subtracted from the star-subtracted-object stack and the residuals are masked.
+For A1656, we iteratively create the models for the two BCGs.
+For that, we first apply the masks from \citet{kluge}, manually mask NGC 4874, and then create a first model of NGC 4889.
+It is then subtracted from the star-subtracted-object stack, and the residuals are masked.
+Using the resulting image, the model of NGC 4874 is created and subtracted from the star-subtracted-object stack, and the residuals are masked.
 Then, we fit the final model of NGC 4889.
 The models of NGC 4889 and NGC 4874 are combined and subtracted from the star-subtracted-object stack.
 After that, residuals of the star and BCG+ICL subtraction are masked manually.

 Finally, all images are smoothed again.